Azure/azure-sdk-for-python/doc/deprecation_process.md

 Update the version in the `azure/mypackage/_version.py` file.
 This file may be called `version.py` if your package is very old.

-More information on specifics of versioning can be found at [the bottom of the guide under "More details - Versioning"](#versioning).

 ## sdk_packaging.toml

 - Add `auto_update = false` if not already present to avoid the bot overriding your changes.